094459/newsletter-oss-projects/README.md

 [automated-data-validation-framework](https://aws-oss.beachgeek.co.uk/3mi) When you are undertaking data migration projects, a significant time is spent in doing the data validation and lot of manual efforts being spent.
 This repo provides a framework developed that helps to simplifying this problem by automating full data validation with some simple config files, and running the framework on EMR.
 It will create summary and detail data validation report in S3 and show up on Athena tables.
 You will need to do some initial work to setup this framework and create config files which has table names to compare. (#187)

+**aws-az-mapper**

+[aws-az-mapper](https://aws-oss.beachgeek.co.uk/3om) is a new tool from Jeremy Barnes that maps an AWS Account and it's regions physical availability zones to their logical availability zone.
+This project is new to me (although was released a while ago) and what got my interest was this blog post, [Tool - AWS Availability Zone Mapper](https://aws-oss.beachgeek.co.uk/3on) where Jeremy walks you through how you can use this tool, to help with our cost optimisation strategies. (#190)

 **aws-data-solutions-framework**

 [aws-data-solutions-framework](https://github.com/awslabs/aws-data-solutions-framework) is a framework for implementation and delivery of data solutions with built-in AWS best practices.
 AWS Data Solutions Framework (DSF) is an abstraction atop AWS services based on AWS Cloud Development Kit (CDK) L3 constructs, packaged as a library.
 You can leverage AWS DSF to implement your data platform in weeks rather than in months.
 AWS DSF is available in TypeScript and Python.
 Use the framework to build your data solutions instead of building cloud infrastructure from scratch.
 Compose data solutions using integrated building blocks via Infrastructure as Code (IaC), that allow you to benefit from smart defaults and built-in AWS best practices.
 You can also customize or extend according to your requirements.
 Check out the dedicated documentation page, complete with examples to get you started. (#178)